Mahesh0426/AI_Agent_series_OpenAI/README.md

   - [`refundAgent`](day4/multi-agent.js) and [`SupportAgent`](day4/multi-agent.js) called via [`asTool()`](day4/multi-agent.js)
   - Agent-to-agent collaboration patterns

+- [day5/input_guardrails.js](day5/input_guardrails.js) — demonstrates agent guardrails to control agent behavior.

+  - `input_guardrails.js` shows how to use an `inputGuardrail` to validate user input before the main agent runs.
+  - `output_guardrails.js` shows how to use an `outputGuardrail` to validate the agent's output before it's returned (e.g., to prevent unsafe SQL queries).

+- [day6/chat_thread.js and day6/server_mgnt_conv.js](day6/chat_thread.js) — demonstrates two ways to manage conversation history for stateful agents.
+  - `chat_thread.js` shows how to maintain conversation state in-memory by passing the full message history array to the agent on each turn.
+  - `server_mgnt_conv.js` shows how to persist conversation state on the server by using a `conversationId`, allowing for stateful interactions without re-sending the entire history.
+- [day7/runtime_local-context_mgnt.ts](day7/runtime_local-context_mgnt.ts) — demonstrates how to pass request-specific context to an agent at runtime.
+Shows how to define a context interface, pass it via `run({ context: ... })`, and access it within a tool's `execute` function to use data and dependencies (like a database fetcher) that are only available at request time.
+- [day8/streaming.ts](day8/streaming.ts) — demonstrates how to stream responses from an agent.
+Shows how to use `{ stream: true }` with `run()`, consume the stream with `result.toTextStream()`, and wrap it in an async generator for use in applications.
 - [package.json](package.json) — project metadata and dependencies.
 - [.env](.env) — environment variables (API keys, email creds).
 Do NOT commit secrets.